Nusiq/regolith-filters/system_template/README.md

 You can learn about importing modules and defining functions in the `Plugins` section below.

+## Groups and the `_group_scope.json` file

+Groups let you create a hierarchy of the systems and connect multiple closely related systems together.
+Any directory in the `system_template` that contains the `_group_scope.json` file is considered a group.

+The `_group_scope.json` file defines a scope of variables shared between all systems inside the group.
+It also marks the root folder of the group.
+The root folder is important when you use the `AUTO_SUBFOLDER` or `AUTO_FLAT_SUBFOLDER` keywords in the `_map.py` file, as it changes what is considered the name of the system.
+You can read more about the `AUTO...` keywords in the dedicated section below.

+Groups can use a special directory called `_shared` stored in the same folder as the `_group_scope.json` file.
+The `_shared` folder lets you use the same resource between multiple systems.
+You can read more about the `_shared` folder in the next section.

 ## Shared files
 Sometimes you want to share some files between multiple systems.
 You can do it using a special `_shared` folder and `SHARED:` prefix in the file `source` property.

+There are two ways to use the shared resources:
+- You can put the shared resources in the `_shared` folder in the group folder.
+- You can put the shared resources in the `_shared` folder in the root of the data folder of system_template (in the `system_template/_shared` folder).

+The `_shared` folder in the group folder is used for sharing resources inside the group.
+The `_shared` folder in the root of the data folder of system_template is visible to all systems.
+The groupped systems also have access to the global `_shared` folder but it has lower priority than the group's `_shared` folder.

 Example: